DalaviMoreshwar/scheduler-event-platform/README.md

 # 📆 Scheduler Event Platform

+// Errors

+1. validation for empty category
+2. validation for date ranges - past date should be selected
+3. validation for image big size

 I started this project to gain full-stack operations.
 Throughout the process, I've gained insights into various concepts and operations.
 Even though the project may appear straightforward, it involves a lot of valuable learning experiences.

 ## ⚡ About the Project

-This is an event application built with Next.js 19, a full-stack platform that manages events.
+This is an event application built with Next.js 14, a full-stack platform that manages events.
 It covers CRUD operations (Create, Read, Update, Delete), includes payment features, user authentication, form handling and validations, mongoose configurations, server actions & routes, and more.

 ### 🧱 Tech Stack